 Bring binoculars and viewing scopes.

-Scopes are provided in the viewing blind, but seeing eagles is a collaborative effort, and everyone’s input counts.
+Seeing eagles is a collaborative effort, and everyone’s input counts.

 If you plan on taking photos, bring a camera with a zoom lens.